 1. Develop a light touch

-The modern attention span is growing ever shorter.
 Whenever you are posting, try to keep the content brief, thoughtful, and if possible, fun.
-Twitter makes this easy for you by keeping everything to a 140-character limit, but just because other platforms allow for more doesn’t mean you should abuse the privilege.
-Brief updates about the church, quotes from Scripture, and quick thoughts will allow easily distracted internet users to absorb your message and stick around for more.
+Twitter makes this easy for you by keeping everything to a character limit, but just because other platforms allow for more doesn’t mean you should abuse the privilege.
+Brief updates about the church, quotes from Scripture, and quick thoughts help people to absorb your message and stick around for more.

 2. Make the content dynamic

 Short and sweet is great, but even better is to show your message instead of just writing it out.
 Many churches simply get by with providing announcements of upcoming events on social media, which leaves a drab and uninteresting body of content that might keep the faithful informed but fails to bring anyone in who isn’t looking for an update on the church calendar.

 A better way forward is to imagine all the different ways social media offers to make your followers want to visit your page.
 Create videos like sermon bumpers to hype your upcoming sermons.
 These short videos add drama and entertainment that a long, detailed post will never get across.
 Instead of just posting a verse from Scripture, turn it into a catchy image or gif.
 Posting short clips from recent sermons can also help engage your readers and remind them of the power of God in a way the words on the screen may fall short of doing.

 3. Spread yourself out